Tatila Akufuna

-Akufuna Tatila (died 1887) was a Litunga, Chief of the Lozi people of Barotseland in Africa, but he ruled for a very short time and his power was weak.
+Tatila Akufuna (died 1887) was a Litunga, Chief of the Lozi people of Barotseland in Africa, but he ruled for a very short time and his power was weak.
 His full title was Mulena Yomuhulu Mbumu wa Litunga.

 Father of Akufuna was Chief Imbua Mulumbwa.

 Before he became a king of Lozi, Akufuna was a High Chief of Lukwakwa.
 In September 1884 Akufuna began to rule, but was deposed by great king Lewanika in 1885.

 Akufuna was killed by Mulanziana Sitwala.